 Can I Open an Italian Bank Account Online?

-In order to open an account online, you will need to begin the process by obtaining an application form from the website of the respective branch you choose.
-Not all banks will allow you to open an account from overseas, especially if there are communication barriers, so be sure to do your research and call them in advance.
+While it is possible to open an account online, it can be tricky.
+You’ll need to obtain an application form from the website of whichever branch you choose.
+It’s important to do your research first, as not all banks will allow you to open an account online from overseas.

 What Documents are Needed to Open a Bank Account in Italy?

 Whether you’re a resident or a non-resident business owner looking to open an account in Italy, you’ll need to provide your bank of choice with the following documents:

 – Certificato di Attribuzione del Codice Fiscale (the document you’re given when you attain your tax code)

 – Work Contract/Proof of enrolment at an Italian educational institution (for residents/international students only)

 *You can obtain your tax code at nearly any tax office in any major city in Italy.

 There’s certainly no shortage of banks in Italy.
 You can check out our list of the most popular ones below.

 Don’t forget, it’s important to do your research when comparing banks to find out which institution offers the best services for your specific needs.